 Maybe you want to address issues relating to an addiction or an eating disorder.
-I support clients whose lives have been disrupted by addictions and eating disorders at all stages of recovery and those affected by another’s mental health, substance misuse, or disordered eating.
+I have extensive experience of supporting clients whose lives have been disrupted by addictions and eating disorders at all stages of recovery as well as those affected by another’s mental health, substance misuse, or disordered eating.

 I am registered with the British Association for Counselling and Psychotherapy and subscribes to their Guidelines for Ethical Practice.
 I currently see clients in South West London, at locations in Pimlico SW1, and Streatham / Tooting Bec SW16.

 Depending on your circumstances, the duration of therapy can vary.
 I am happy to discuss this with you in more detail during an initial meeting.
 Brief therapy can be very helpful, especially to help someone resolve a more immediate crisis.

 Alongside my therapy practice, I run seminars and workshops, and teach mindfulness programmes.
 Please get in touch to find out about forthcoming events.

 For further information about me or my approach please visit my websites:

 I am more than happy for you to book an assessment session as an opportunity for us to meet and for you to assess whether you feel it would be productive and rewarding for us to work together.

 If I'm not the right person for you I will be happy to refer you towards colleagues and/or organisations who may be better placed to help.